-There are no firm details available on when or even if the Nord 2 will appear.
-The original Nord launched in July 2021, before going on sale in August.
+The original Nord launched in July 2020, before going on sale in August.
 That's right in the middle of the company's usual spring/autumn flagship cycle, so it would make sense to see the Nord 2 arrive in July 2021.

 What are the specs for the OnePlus Nord 2?

 The expected existence of both the Nord SE and Nord 2 muddies the waters somewhat when it comes to spec predictions, so it's not clear which of the two phones the leaks relate to.

 Along with word on the launch period, Android Central reported on some potential hardware highlights coming to the new Nord (codenamed 'Ebba') - one found on the original Nord and one trait currently unique to the company's most recent flagship release - the OnePlus 8T.

 The report states that the next Nord will once again boast an AMOLED display, as opposed to LCD as found on the newer, more affordable members of the Nord line, the N10 5G and the N100.